nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 - In fact upon reflection I decided not to change any further deprecated code to try to keep the code as pure to the original as possible.
 Rather than revert the current list of deprecated code, I decided to leave as is because it's just various finalize and minor code changes.
 Most (all?) of those changes have a suitable comment next to them anyway so people can see what was there originally if needed.

+- Gandiva took on the role of dynamic interface/implementation separation and binding but initially the types were fairly statically maintained, as they were in the original Arjuna.
+This was probably defined within the various implementations themselves but for this re-write I'll use something more structured and referenced with https://github.com/nmcl/sandbox/issues/79

 ----

 When building make sure to install imake and set CLASSPATH to classes directory.
 Also make sure to set JAVAARJUNA_HOME to the installation directory where the build artefacts will eventually go.